nandhika03/sadly_statistics/README.md

 # sadly_statistics
 As a person who dislikes statistics, this is my journey towards disliking it even more!

-"Statistics for people who hate Statistics" is the book that I will leaning on throughtout this repo.
+"Statistics for people who (think) that they hate Statistics" [Edition 6] is the book that I will leaning on throughtout this repo.
 The book can be downloaded from the website link provided in the resources section of this page.

 PART I